amroibrahim/DIYDoom/tutorial/README.md

 1. Header
    This contains basic information about the WAD file and where are the directories offset.
 2. Lumps
-   This is where the game assets gets stored, map data, sprites, music, etc.
+   This is where the game assets get stored, map data, sprites, music, etc.
 3. Directories
    This is an organizational structure to find data in the lump section.
 ```